whoisasx/Cohort3-DevOps/README.md

 **Task:** Deploying a monorepo to a VM using Docker and CI/CD

 1. **Use Bun as a package manager for all apps in the monorepo.**

     - Understand SSG, CSR, SSR, ISR in Next.js.
     - Clarify the difference between edge and non-edge environments.
     - Note: In Next.js App Router, by default every page is SSG at build time.
 Next.js decides which pages to statically generate.
 If a page uses SSG and fetches data from a database, the database connection is needed at build time.
 This is why you must provide the database URL as a build argument (BUILD ARG) for web apps.
 For HTTP and WebSocket servers, database access is only needed at runtime, not build time.

 2. **Create a simple monorepo structure:**

     - `apps/`
         - `http-server`
         - `ws-server`
         - `web` (Next.js)
     - `packages/`
         - `db` (Prisma, shared types, etc.)
         - `ui` (shared UI components)

 3. **Write a Dockerfile for each app:**

     - Use multi-stage builds for smaller images.
     - For web (Next.js):
         - Use `ARG` for `DATABASE_URL` at build time for SSG.
         - Use `ENV` or `env_file` for runtime variables.
     - For http-server and ws-server:
         - Only set `DATABASE_URL` as an environment variable for runtime.

 4. **Write a `docker-compose.yml`:**

     - Define services for each app and the database (e.g., Postgres).
     - Use `env_file` for runtime secrets/configs.
     - Use build `args` for web app build-time variables.
     - Use named volumes for database persistence.
     - Example:
         - `DATABASE_URL=postgresql://postgres:${POSTGRES_PASSWORD}@postgres:5432/postgres`
         - `POSTGRES_PASSWORD` in root `.env` for the database container.

 5. **Write a CI/CD pipeline:**

     - Build and push Docker images to a registry (e.g., Docker Hub).
     - SSH into the VM and pull the latest images.
     - Use `docker-compose` to start/restart the services.
     - Automate the process using GitHub Actions or another CI/CD tool.

 6. **(Optional)** Add health checks, logging, and monitoring for production readiness.

 ---

 This structure ensures clear separation of build-time and runtime configs, secure handling of secrets, and a repeatable deployment process for your monorepo.

+---

+## Week 28.1

+**Topic: Horizontal and Vertical Scaling**

+1. **Horizontal Scaling (Scaling Out):**

+    - Increase system capacity by adding more machines/instances.
+    - Each instance runs a copy of the app, distributing the load.
+    - Common in cloud: add more VMs, containers, pods.
+    - Load balancers distribute traffic across instances.

+2. **Vertical Scaling (Scaling Up):**

+    - Increase resources (CPU, RAM, etc.) of a single machine.
+    - The app runs on a more powerful server.
+    - Limited by hardware max capacity; can get expensive.

+3. **Process Clustering:**

+    - Run multiple Node.js processes (using cluster module) to use all CPU cores.
+    - In development, browsers may cache the process ID and send requests to the same process, so local load balancing may not be fully effective.

+4. **Stateless vs Stateful Server Autoscaling:**

+    - Stateless servers: No local user/session data.
+Any instance can handle any request.
+Easy to scale horizontally.
+    - Stateful servers: Store session/user data locally.
+Scaling is harder—must route requests to the correct instance or share state (e.g., Redis for sessions).

+5. **Best Practices:**
+    - Design apps to be stateless for easier scaling and reliability.
+    - Use external storage (databases, caches) for stateful data.
+    - Implement health checks and monitoring for autoscaling.